 But for pursuit of virtue and of knowledge.

-On the other hand, Argenti wants revenge and he would love to see the soul falling in the slime while the other souls beat him.
+On the other hand, Argenti wants revenge, and he would love to see the soul falling into the slime while the other souls beat him.
 Therefore, he accuses Dante of not practicing what he preaches.
 The Comedy represents an allegorical journey through the sin present in all humans and Dante himself, so the desire for revenge can represent a crucial moment in which Dante recognizes his evil side and chooses the path of good to redeem himself.

 The architecture of sins: Seven by David Fincher meets Dante’s Purgatory

 Detectives William Somerset (Morgan Freeman) and David Mills (Brad Pitt) are different from each other.
-Somerset is about to retire, he is rational, cautious and detail-oriented.
+Somerset is about to retire, he is rational, cautious, and detail-oriented.
 Instead, Mills is a young, passionate hothead that burns in front of injustice.
 In Seven (1995) by David Fincher, they find themselves investigating a series of atrocious murders committed by a mysterious serial killer.

-An obese man, a prostitute, a lawyer, a drug dealer and child molester, a model.
+An obese man, a prostitute, a lawyer, a drug dealer and child molester, and a model.
 What appears to be a random pattern, soon enough becomes clear.
 Each victim represents a capital sin, and their death symbolizes a macabre rite of purification.
 Gluttony, lust, greed, sloth, pride.
 Fincher distributes the sins throughout the movie, leaving the last two crimes, envy and wrath, to an enigmatic finale.

 Seven is filled with literary references, but the most prominent is surely Dante Alighieri’s Divine Comedy.
 Specifically, there are two main homages to the medieval poem.
 The first one comes from the first cantica, Inferno (Hell), and it has to do with the murderer John Doe’s (Kevin Spacey) modus operandi.
-He follows the law of retaliation (contrappasso), that punishes each malefactor with a suffering that has something in common with his sin.
+He follows the law of retaliation (contrappasso), which punishes each malefactor with suffering that has something in common with his sin.

 The detectives, for example, find the obese man with his hands and legs tied, sitting in his own human waste, with his face in a bowl of spaghetti.
 The second one concerns the religious frame of the seven capital sins.
 It corresponds to the division of the mountain of Purgatory in the second cantica of Dante’s poem.
 A medieval classification that comes from Thomas Aquinas’ philosophical theology.